 My Madras Lamb Curry is one of my favourites to cook at home.
 An impossibly delicious Indian lamb curry with coconut milk, so tender and super fragrant.
 The aromas permeate every corner of the house when it's on the stove.
 It's one of the first Indian dishes I memorised (this Madras curry recipe is engrained!) and it's one I return to over and over again.

-An authentic Madras recipe
+An authentic Lamb Madras Curry recipe

-My first taste of Madras Lamb was in a restaurant at the source in Chennai, India.
+My first taste of Madras Lamb Curry was in a restaurant at the source in Chennai, India.
 As usual we'd ordered half the menu, so by the time this lamb curry arrived I was SERIOUSLY struggling to push it down.
 It was one of those food incidents when you know you should stop, but can't and won't.
 I was prepared to suffer.

 I remember the amazing flavour - peppery, slightly sweet and sour and a texture so creamy and glossy.
 It's difficult to pinpoint an actual flavour here as there are so many spices at play, meaning each small measure of something brings everything to the party.
 Spice alchemy at its best.
+On asking the very friendly staff and chef, who were only too happy to come out and share the love (and knowledge) I found out that the sourness came from tamarind and sweetness from jaggery (I've substituted with regular sugar).

 Once in a while a curry comes into your life that is so special, you just have to learn how to cook it yourself.
 I knew I had to recreate it at home, so the quest was on to find the best Madras recipe on my return!
 Over the years, my version has been tweaked here and there - this is the final tried and tested version!
 And it's one of my all time favourites.